weirdev/lagern/INPROGRESS.md

 	can require only one or at least one of a set of options '|' or '^' between options
 		options inside [] ?
-Replace ArgParser with Knack?
+Use Result as method output type instead of an expected exception output Replace ArgParser with Knack?
 	https://github.com/Microsoft/knack
 More flexible "list" command